TristaChi/code_summary_with_GPT/README.md

 ### `run.py`

 The entry point of running the whole experiment thoroughly.
 Run with `python3 run.py --file_name {filename} --data_dir {datadir} --use_GPT {the LLM to use}`
+Models should be one of the following:`{"gpt35", "gpt4", "codeLlama", "Claude1", "Claude2"}`

 ### `run_GPT.py`
 The main file of the experiment.